 Capitalizing on the superstitions surrounding the number 13, this haunted house is one of San Antonio's biggest and scariest attraction, packed with Hollywood-style special effects and spooky twists and turns.
 It's located just a few blocks from the Alamo and the San Antonio Riverwalk in a building that's over 100 years old.

-Once a year, the San Antonio Riverwalk celebrates all things spooky with The Haunted River festival, a full-day of live music, dancing, costume contests, and the haunted river parade floating "corpses" in the San Antonio River.
+On October 25, 2019, the San Antonio Riverwalk celebrates all things spooky with The Haunted River festival, a full-day of live music, dancing, costume contests, and the haunted river parade floating "corpses" in the San Antonio River.

 This free festival features two separate parties: one for adults at the Arneson River Theatre in La Villita and one for the whole family at the Shops at Rivercenter, also known as Haunted River, Jr. The adult party will feature Halloween-inspired performances, an adult costume contest, and more, while the family party will feature a live DJ, family and kid's costume contests, and trick-or-treating along the Riverwalk.